Assassination of Sheikh Mujibur Rahman: Conspirators

-Major Syed Faruque Rahman; Khandaker Abdur Rashid; Shariful Haque Dalim; Mohiuddin Ahmed; and Rashed Chowdhury, along with A.K.M.
-Mohiuddin Ahmed, Bazlul Huda, and S.H.M.B Noor Chowdhury (three majors in the Bangladesh Army and veterans of the Bangladesh Liberation War), planned to topple the government and establish a military government of their own.
+Major Sayed Farooq-ur-Rahman; Khandaker Abdur Rashid; Shariful Haque Dalim; Mohiuddin Ahmed; and Rashed Chowdhury, along with A. K. M. Mohiuddin Ahmed, Mohammad Bazlul Huda, and S. H. M. B. Noor Chowdhury (three majors in the Bangladesh Army), planned to topple the government and establish a military government of their own.
 They were previously part of the opposition to BAKSAL and viewed the government as too subservient to India and as a threat to Bangladesh's military.
 According to Anthony Mascarenhas, Faruque offered Major Ziaur Rahman indirectly to take part in the plan and tried to convince him, but Zia cleverly avoided the matter.
-According to Farooq, Zia's gesture meant: "I'm sorry, I don't want to get involved in this.
-If you junior officers want to do something, you should do it yourself.
-Don't drag me into this."
+According to Farooq, Zia's gesture meant: "I'm a senior officer.
+I cannot be involved in such things.
+If you junior officers want to do it, go ahead."
 However, the killer Lt.
 Col. Khandaker Abdur Rashid's wife and accused Jobaida Rashid said in his deposition, "Criticism was happened among Army officers for providing more facilities by forming Rakkhi Bahini besides the army.
 I hear these things from Farooq.
 Major Farooq has been in touch with General Zia since childhood.
 He was Zia's former acquaintance.
+Farooq used to roam alone around Sheikh Mujib's house in Dhanmondi area in the mid night wearing a khaki shirt and lungi and hatching the plan to assassinate Sheikh Mujib by observing everything.
 One night Major Farooq returned from Zia's house and told my husband that Zia wanted to be president if the government changed.
 Zia said, "It is a success to come to me.
 If it is a failure then do not involve me.
 It is not possible to change the government by keeping Sheikh Mujib alive".
 Major General (retd) M Khalilur Rahman (then director of BDR) testified, "Some army officers became divided as General Safiullah was not made the army chief despite being a senior on the basis of General Zia's number.
 I have heard that General Zia will retire from the army and be sent abroad as an ambassador."
 At one point after the swearing in of the cabinet, Major Rashid introduced me to his wife.
 I thought Major Rashid was a little proud and said, "She is my wife.
 My wife is the mastermind behind what we have done."
 The assassins considered the possible causes of the failure, and for the upcoming after-period after Mujib's assassination, they decided to use a well-wisher from Mujib's Awami League and a person who could be removed in time if desired, in order to curb the possible Indian intervention, the Awami League's vengeful armed opposition, the possible increasing arbitrariness of the anti-Awami League and to temporarily control the situation.
 After some time of searching, an Awami League cabinet minister under Mujib's government, Khondaker Mostaq Ahmad, agreed to take over the presidency.
-Journalist Lawrence Lifschultz paints an alternate picture of the conspiracy, however, that implicates Mostaq and the US Central Intelligence Agency (CIA).
-He claimed that the "CIA station chief in Dhaka, Philip Cherry, was actively involved in the killing of the Father of the Nation—Bangabandhu Sheikh Mujibur Rahman."
-His claims largely relied on the testimony of a single anonymous businessman, however.
+Mostaq also considered Mujib to be "illiterate" and was known to be jealous of Mujib's popularity.
 It is alleged that the Chief of Army Staff, Major General Kazi Mohammed Shafiullah, and the Directorate General of Forces Intelligence Air Vice Marshal, Aminul Islam Khan, were aware of the conspiracy.
 Major Faruque told Anthony Mascarenhas that he carried out the assassination following the direction of Andha Hafiz, a blind saint from Chittagong who was known having supernatural powers and his wife Farida helped him communicate with the saint.
 The saint entitled as a pir told him to carry out the killing in the interest of Islam, advised him to abandon personal interests and carry out the killing at the right time.
 However, Andha Hafiz later denied the claim in an interview with the weekly Bichinta.